Skip to content

 Share on LinkedInShare on X

 When a visitor opens your site over HTTPS, the browser and server first negotiate an encrypted connection.
-The certificate proves the server really belongs to your domain, and the encryption ensures nobody along the way can read or alter passwords, payment details or form input.
+The certificate proves the server belongs to your domain.
+Encryption ensures nobody along the way can read or alter passwords, orders or form input.

 The name SSL has stuck, but the underlying protocol has been called TLS (Transport Layer Security) for years.
-Modern servers use TLS 1.2 or 1.3; older versions are considered insecure and should be disabled.
+Modern servers use TLS 1.2 or 1.3.
+Older versions (1.0 and 1.1) are considered insecure and should be disabled.
+Looking only at the padlock in the address bar misses that nuance: a lock icon does not tell you whether your TLS configuration is still current.

 Which types of certificates exist?